Black Girl in a Doggone World™

 ADVERTISEMENT ~ Amazon

 As an Amazon affiliate, I earn a percentage from purchases with my referral links.
 I know some consumers are choosing to boycott Amazon for its DEI removal.
-However, after thinking about this thoroughly, I want to continue promoting cool products from small businesses, women-owned businesses and (specifically) Black-owned businesses who still feature their items on Amazon.
-As of the first date of Black History Month 2025, each new post will ALWAYS include a MINIMUM of one product sold by a Black-owned business.
-(I have visited the seller’s official site to verify that Amazon Black-owned logo.)
-I am (slowly) doing this with older, popular posts too.
+However, after thinking about this thoroughly, I choose to continue promoting intriguing products from small businesses, women-owned businesses and (specifically) Black-owned businesses who still feature their items on Amazon.
+All five of my Substack publications now include a MINIMUM of one product sold by a Black-owned business.
+(I have visited the seller’s official site, not just the Amazon Black-owned logo, to verify this.)
 If you still choose to boycott, I 100% respect that decision.

 No one likes a know-it-all dog walker, so I am card-carrying member of the Mind My Black-Lady-Business Club.
 And I intended to do just that — until the light turned red.
 And I heard the woman shouting.
 Wham!
 She hit the dog once.
 “You’re going in the house if you do that again!”
 Wham!
 She hit the dog again.
 Meanwhile, the dog hopped on a picnic table — still leash-less — and not quite certain what went wrong.